Provide financial support for The Barnacle Historic State Park

 • Old-Fashioned July 4th Picnic

-• The Commodore’s Birthday Party – the major annual fund-raiser for The Barnacle Society
+• The Commodore’s Birthday Party – the annual fund-raiser

-Major initiatives funded with income provided by these events include:
+Major initiatives funded previously with income from these events include:

-• Funding for installation of a fire suppression system in the house and boathouse (current)
+• Installation of a fire suppression system (current)

 • Replacement of the Micco Pavilion roof and floor